THE BEST WOMEN’S BIKE SHORTS 2023

-Similar to what you see in many men’s bib shorts now, the grippers on these Premio Black W(omen’s) are embedded into the ends of the shorts’ legs where separate bands would normally be sewn in.
-It’s a classy look and the grippers work perfectly on the somewhat shorter-than-standard leg length, all of which I like.
+Like what you see in many men’s bib shorts now, the grippers on these Premio Black W(omen’s) are embedded into the ends of the shorts’ legs where separate bands would normally be sewn in.
+It’s a classy look, and the grippers work perfectly on the somewhat shorter-than-standard leg length, all of which I like.

 The bib shorts are packaged in a very “on-brand” cardboard box that is also soft to the touch and includes a multi-page booklet explaining (or marketing) the Premio Black W’s distinctiveness.

 But the quantity of packaging material Castelli uses for this one garment also stands out, especially compared to the far lesser amounts used by most others and the recycled material used in the bib shorts themselves of a couple I tested.